 As active participants in various multicultural, diversity, and inclusion-focused initiatives, we work closely with our partners in the Office of Minority Student Affairs, Office of Faculty Development and Diversity, Student Activities, David T. Kearns Center, and with other affiliated groups.
 Each year, the University of Rochester, in partnership with these offices, presents a report on Diversity & Inclusion.
-Check out the eleventh annual report published in October 2017.
+Check out the twelfth annual report published in December 2018.

 This electronic news feed shares current diversity and inclusion news from the University of Rochester with alumni and friends.

 Don’t miss this annual celebration of the best of the University of Rochester.
 Meet fellow alumni, hear exceptional speakers, enjoy first-class entertainment, and attend special events.
 Diversity and Inclusion related events are frequent throughout the weekend.
-Save the date for Meliora Weekend 2018: October 4-7!
+Register today for Meliora Weekend 2020: October 1-4!

 Tell Us About Yourself